fraunhoferhhi/hq-deepfakes/README.md

 pytest test_all.py
 ```

 If all tests go through, your installation is complete.
 Note: The tests only perform dummy experiments, the models trained and videos generated in that process are not capable of performing a successfull faceswap.
+Tip: Have a look at test_all.py to get a better understanding of how to use this package to train a model and use it to convert videos.

 ## Data Preparation
 To prepare the data, please refer to https://vigitlab.fe.hhi.de/git/faceex_arian.
 In the end, you should have two directories containing the facesets of source and target persons.
 On top of that, `MaskExtractor` sould be used to generate a `masks.fsa` per directory/person.
 Note: Save the images in your faceset in 512px resolution.